 TBC data will be publicly available to local communities to help build a better understanding of nature and biodiversity right where we live and work, and to inform land use and urban planning.
 By monitoring the changes of diversity and abundance over time we can gain a better understanding of the ecology of our local bird populations and urban nature more broadly.

 Insights generated from these data can also help improve decision-making regarding local land use and urban development.
-All results, including interactive distribution maps, will be freely available via our online data portal to be launched in Spring 2018.
+All results, including interactive distribution maps, will be freely available via our online data portal.